Stape

 • Default domain

-types of custom domain configurration
+Types of custom domain configuration

 There is a detailed blog post where you can find a description of mapping a custom domain for the server Google Tag Manager container: using the same origin (Cloudflare and nginx).